 Many newer faucets have spouts with extendable hoses that serve as sprayers, but before this advance, many kitchen sinks had separate sprayers that were mounted on the body of the faucet plate or off to the side in a separate hole in the countertop.

-Free-standing kitchen sink sprayers are still available, so there's no need to buy an entire new kitchen faucet when the sink sprayer needs to be replaced.
-Installing a kitchen sink sprayer is a fairly easy project that you can do yourself if you do not mind laying under the kitchen sink for a bit.
+Free-standing kitchen sink sprayers are still available, so there's no need to buy an entirely new kitchen faucet when the sink sprayer needs to be replaced.
+Installing a kitchen sink sprayer is a fairly easy project that you can do yourself, if you do not mind laying beneath the kitchen sink for a bit.

-- Sink sprayer
+- New sink sprayer